Accelerated Program Admission – Process and Standards

 - Official transcripts from all previously attended schools must be submitted to Mount Mercy University

-- Complete a background check done by a third party company selected by the Department of Nursing.
+- Complete a background check done by a third party company selected by the Martin-Herold College of Nursing & Health.
 Any concerns will require a meeting with the program director.

 - RN-BSN students, who are not currently working as an RN, will be required to have a physical exam.
 Students working as an RN will not be required to have a physical exam, as the majority of clinical activities will occur within the student’s own work environment.
 All students, regardless of their work setting, will be required to provide documentation of current immunizations.

 - Show proof of current certification for Basic Cardiac Life Support (BCLS).